 There are lots of advantages to ion exchange, depending on your wastewater treatment requirements but make sure you read this section so you are clear on the reality of running ion exchange water treatment.

-a) The main disadvantage of ion exchange is the fact that you regularly and frequently need to shut down the plant to do a brine backwash to remove accumulated salts, minerals and metals.
+The main disadvantage of ion exchange is the fact that you regularly and frequently need to shut down the plant to do a brine backwash to remove accumulated salts, minerals and metals.
 This means you either face discontinuous operations or that you need another plant as duty standby, which doubles your CapEx.

 Ion exchange vessels require regular inspection and unloading and loading of new exchange resins, which are disruptive to operations and mean ongoing operational costs.

-c) The new exchange resins must be specific to the manufacturer’s specification, making switching suppliers difficult without replacing the full system.
+The new exchange resins must be specific to the manufacturer’s specification, making switching suppliers difficult without replacing the full system.

 When you shut down an ion exchange water treatment plant, you can get microbial growth which can cause flow and treatment issues when the process is restarted.
 This adds training, labour and operational cost.

-Wastewater treatment will no longer be possible once the carbon media is ‘spent’.
-Once the carbon can no longer be regenerated for reuse, it must be sent for incineration or landfill which has damaging environmental consequences.
+Activated carbon absorbs pollutants into the internal structure of the carbon.
+Pollutant removal is effective but the process must regularly be paused and the carbon regenerated or replaced.
+Wastewater treatment is not possible once the carbon media is ‘spent’.
+At this point it is sent for incineration or landfill which has damaging environmental consequences.
 Despite these issues, the process is often used in industrial water treatment.